By Romana Rubeo

 She was the founder of the October 16th group and dedicated her time to mentoring young media professionals in Gaza, especially emphasizing the importance of truth in reporting.

-I had the privilege of working with her through the Palestine Chronicle, where we conducted seminars for young women in Gaza.
-These women, inspired by Wafa, were determined to tell their own stories, not let others tell them for them.
+I, along with other editors of the Palestine Chronicle, had the privilege of working with her and her students and colleagues, where we conducted seminars for young women in Gaza.
+These women, inspired by Wafa, were determined to tell their own stories, in their own voice and language.
+Even when they spoke in weak English, somehow their narrative remained powerful.

 We Are the Children of Gaza: The Poet, the Fashionista and the Footballer